Tuesday, September 8, 2015

-The Pulse on Global Trials by Matthew Howes
+The Pulse on Site Success by Jeffrey Adelglass

 If it has not become apparent to you over the last few years that the landscape is changing regarding the importance of a perspective site’s offer to sponsors and CROs, then one might infer you are missing the opportunity to better position your site for recognition and success.

 Janus Biotherapeutics, a Massachusetts-based autoimmunity therapeutics company, is collaborating with Roche on the development of a small molecule toll-like receptor (TLR) inhibitor with the potential to address several autoimmune diseases.
 TLRs are class of proteins in the innate immune system.
 Evidence links aberrant TLR activation and signaling with the development of autoimmune disorders.
 Janus will work exclusively with Roche on TLR R&D.